 Athens, is still one of the safest European capitals although there are areas that you do not need to walk through.
-Ask the locals, or, the hotel employees.
+Ask the hotel employees.

 It’s very likely you’ll be as charmed by the Greek people as you will be, by Greece’s beautiful landscape.

 If your time is limited, a guided tour is the best way to see places.

-We offer the tours without the entrance fees, since we have clients that are allowed to enter to sites & museums f.o.c. or by paying discounted entrances.
+We offer the tours without the entrance fees, caring for clients that are allowed to enter to sites & museums f.o.c. or by paying discounted entrances.

 Our final prices are not matched by any other company.
 After 60 years organizing tours throughout Greece we have secured the best deals.